dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

 ## Methods

 Analysis was performed using [Turing.jl](https://turing.ml/) for probabilistic programming.
-Code and data are available at [link to repository].
+Code and data are available from [this script](https://github.com/dan-sprague/LogNormalError/blob/main/bayesian_lognormal_analysis.jl).

 ### Inference Details